-This 4-day adventure is perfectly tailored to those seeking to get the most out of both their time and budget while travelling in Iceland.
+This 4-day adventure is perfect for those seeking to get the most out of their time and budget while traveling in Iceland.

-During the first two days of your journey, you will explore Iceland's South Coast where you will visit many of the country's most Iconic natural attractions, including an Ice-Cave, the Jökulsárlón Glacier Lagoon, the raven black Reynisfjara Beach, mighty waterfalls and the Skaftafell National Park.
+During the first two days of your journey, you will explore Iceland's South Coast.
+You will visit many of the country's most iconic natural attractions, including an Ice-Cave, the Jökulsárlón Glacier Lagoon, the raven black Reynisfjara Beach, mighty waterfalls, and the Skaftafell National Park.

-The second part of your adventure takes you to the many sites of West Iceland, including otherworldly Snæfellsnes Peninsula, an area that is home to such a wide array of natural attractions that it is often referred to as 'Iceland in Miniature.'
-Not only is Snæfellsnes one of Iceland's most geologically diverse destinations but also the perfect place to spot the Northern Lights dancing in the black winter sky.
+The second part of your adventure takes you to the many sites of West Iceland, including the otherworldly Snæfellsnes Peninsula.
+This area is home to such a wide array of natural attractions that it is often referred to as 'Iceland in Miniature.'
+Not only is Snæfellsnes one of Iceland's most geologically diverse destinations, but it is also the perfect place to spot the Northern Lights dancing in the black winter sky.

-The first is Seljalandsfoss, over 60 metres tall and accessible from all sides as you can enter a cave behind the falling water.
-Next up is Gljúfrabúi, an often overlooked natural wonder and a true hidden gem.
+The first is Seljalandsfoss, over 197 feet (60 meters) tall and accessible from all sides as you can enter a cave behind the falling water.
+Next up is Gljúfrabúi, an often overlooked natural wonder, and a true hidden gem.
 Last but not least is Skógafoss, one of the country's largest cascades, tumbling down the cliffs that separate Iceland's highlands from the lowlands.